maxroulstone/maxroulstone.github.io/content/model-handbook.md

 ### Should I run my idea past the exec?

 Please do!
-Use [this form](https://forms.gle/pbisfe135vuDEjsS8/) to submit what are you are going to doing.
+Use [this form](https://forms.gle/pbisfe135vuDEjsS8/) to submit what are you are going to be doing.

 ### Have you got any examples/ideas?